duanegoodner/dispatch-model-benchmarks/README.md

 - This project benchmarks Runtime Polymorphism vs. Compile-Time Polymorphism (CRTP & C++20 Concepts).
 - Two compute functions are tested: one simple, one complex.
 - CRTP and C++20 Concepts are significantly faster than Runtime Polymorphism, with the gap widening for more complex computations.
-- CRTP and Concepts perform nearly identically, except Concepts show slightly higher frontend stalls and a minor (~2.5%) slowdown for the complex function.
+- CRTP and Concepts perform nearly identically.
+- Runtime Polymorphism is slower due to higher instruction counts, more branches, and reduced compiler optimizations.

 ## 📖 Background